Lapin0t/phd-manuscript/main/03_substitution.typ

 $ Gamma asgn(X) Delta := forall th {alpha} -> Gamma ctx.varc alpha -> X th Delta th alpha \
   Gamma ctx.ren Delta := Gamma asgn(ctx.varc) Delta $

-#yann[Ci-dessus faire explicitement apparaitre que ce sont les définitions respectives de assignment et de renaming, probablement dans un environnement definition tant qu'à faire.]

 #remark[
   As contexts are finite, assignments are maps with finite domain, and may thus be tabulated and represented as tuples.
 The tuple representation makes intensional equality of assignments better behaved.
-However as other parts of my Coq development already depend on setoids, I will not shy away from the setoid of functions with pointwise equality.
+However as other parts of my Rocq development already depend on extensional equality, I will not shy away from the pointwise extensional equality of functions.

-  Although it does have this issue, the representation of assignments as functions has other benefits: thanks to #{sym.eta}-equality, renamings as defined above construct a _strict_ category, where all the laws hold w.r.t. _definitional_ equality.
+  Although it does have this issue, the representation of assignments as functions has other benefits.
+Thanks to the #{sym.eta}-law renamings as defined above construct a _strict_ category, where all the laws hold w.r.t. _definitional_ equality.
+This would be lost when working with tabulated representations.
-  #tom[Ne serait-ce pas le cas aussi avec des n-uplets?]
 ]

 #remark[
-  When computational efficiency is a concern, another typical choice is to define a more economic subcategory of contexts, whose renamings consist only of order-preserving embeddings (#txsc[ope]~#peio[ref?]).
-An #txsc[ope] can be computationally modeled by a bitvector, where a 0 at position $i$ means that the $i$-th variable is dropped while 1 means that it is kept.
+  When computational efficiency is a concern, another typical choice is to define a more economic subcategory of contexts, whose renamings consist only of order-preserving embeddings (#txsc[Ope]).
+An #txsc[Ope] can be computationally modeled by a bitvector, where a 0 at position $i$ means that the $i$-th variable is dropped while 1 means that it is kept.
 However as computational efficiency is not our prime concern, we will not go down this route.
-Still, we keep this idea around, borrowing and slightly abusing the notation $ctx.ren$ for renamings, which is traditionally associated with embeddings. #tom[Tjs pas fan de cette notation, au passage, mais bon, j'abandonne.]
+Still, we keep this idea around, borrowing and slightly abusing the notation $ctx.ren$ for renamings, which is traditionally associated with embeddings.
-  #peio[Tu préférerais qqch comme $Gamma de(~>) Delta$?]
 ]

 *Substitution Monoids* #sym.space.quad It is now direct to express that a given scoped-and-typed family $X$ has variables and substitution.
-First, variables must map into $X$. #tom[Wow!
-Ici, l'espacement après le point était tellement faible que j'ai cru que c'était une projection de record X.Second.]
+First, variables must map into $X$.
 Second, given an $X$-term over $Gamma$ and an
 $X$-assignment from $Gamma$ to $Delta$, substitution should return some $X$-term over
 $Delta$.
 In other words, $X$ must admit maps of the following types.

 $ pr("var") th {Gamma th alpha} cl Gamma ctx.varc alpha -> X th Gamma th alpha \
   pr("sub") th {Gamma th Delta th alpha} cl X th Gamma th alpha -> (Gamma asgn(X) Delta) -> X th Delta th alpha $

+This structure is dubbed a _substitution monoid_~#mcite(<FioreS22>)
+#peio[better ref] and is further subject to the usual associativity and left
+and right identity laws.

+$ sub.sub th (sub.var th i) th gamma & = gamma th i \
+  sub.sub th x th sub.var & = x \
+  sub.sub th (sub.sub th x th gamma) th delta & = sub.sub th x th (kw.fun th i |-> sub.sub th (gamma th i) th delta)
+  $

-This structure is dubbed a _substitution monoid_~#mcite(<FioreS22>) #tom[le terme est plus vieux que ça] #peio[avec cette def skew-monoidale? t'as une ref?] and is further subject to the usual associativity and left and right identity laws of monoids. #yann[Tu as la place, spell them out?] #peio[will do] To explain how these two maps can be seen as the unit and multiplication maps of a monoid, notice that their types may be refactored as
+To explain how these two maps can be seen as the unit and multiplication maps of a monoid, notice that their types may be refactored as

 $ pr("var") cl ar ctx.varc ar ctx.arr X \
   pr("sub") cl X ctx.arr ctxhom(X, X) $

-where $ctxhom("" ar "", ar "")$ is the following _internal substitution hom_ functor~#num-cite(<FioreS22>).
+where $ctxhom("" ar "", ar "")$ is the following _internal substitution hom_ functor~#mcite(<FioreS22>).

 $ ctxhom(X,Y) th Gamma th alpha := forall th {Delta} -> Gamma asgn(X) Delta -> Y th Delta th alpha $